-In actuality, it seems reasonable that it would be less than perfectly uniform when a massive building soaked with jet fuel collapses.
-But I’m unsure exactly what the specific reason is for this smaller cloud, and through appealing to this ignorance, the theorist could claim evidence for his position.
+This could be the result of unequal pressure and it seems reasonable that it would be less than perfectly uniform when a massive building soaked with jet fuel collapses.
+Since I’m not completely sure about the specific reason for the smaller cloud is, the theorist can appeal to this ignorance and claim it has evidence for his position.
 But he’s ignoring that the burden of proof is still on him to prove that it was done by Bush or Jews or Free Masons.

 By contrast, NatGeo aired a multi-hour special that detailed the bin Laden plot.
 This included released documents and interviews with national security personnel, plus airport camera shots of the hijackers boarding the planes and telephone calls from victims to family members relating that Muslim extremists had commandeered the aircraft.